leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/tools/spin.rst

    Automatically merges the first a last duplicates, if they make a full revolution which results in overlapping geometry.
 Flip Normals
-   Reverses the :term:`normal's <normal>` direction for any resulting geometry.
+   Reverses the :term:`Normal's <Normal>` direction for any resulting geometry.
 Center
    Specifies the center of the spin.
 By default it uses the cursor position.
 Axis